 - Use naptime wisely.
 Don’t burn out thinking that every sleeping moment of a baby’s or toddler’s life has to be spent “catching up” on housework.
 Spend a little time cleaning and a little time for yourself!

 As children get older, the time comes to pull them into the cleaning process.
 It’s a rare sight to see children enjoy clean-up time.
 But whether it’s cleaning the bathrooms or straightening up after school, here are three things that can make it enjoyable:

 Children would much rather clean and tidy with parents than on their own.
 When it’s time to clean, do it together!
 Not only does this allow for you to watch over the process, keeping it within a reasonable time frame, but it allows for meaningful conversations to occur during the process.

 Whistle while you work

 Nothing motivates moving around like music.
-When it’s time to scrub floors in our home, I put on some music with a beat, and we sing together while we clean.
-It not only makes the time go by faster, but it builds lasting memories when Mom hits the wrong note!
+When it was time to scrub floors in our home, I put on some music with a beat, and we would sing together while we cleaned.
+It not only made the time go by faster, but it built lasting memories when Mom hit the wrong note!

 Set the timer